The Man They Could Not Hang (1934 film): Production

 The production company responsible for the film, Invicta, was formed by J.A.
 Lipman, in 1933 with capital of £5,000.
 Lipman hired Raymond Longford and produced the film under the name of 'Rigby C. Tearle'.
 The story had been filmed twice before to great box office success.
 Eric Bedford wrote the scenario.

 Lipman leased the No. 2 studios of Cinesound Productions at Rushcutters Bay, which had just been used for When the Kellys Rode.
 Shooting started on 12 March 1934 with Cinesound crew.

 The cast included Arthur W. Sterry, who exhibited the 1912 film version of the story and directed the 1921 version.

+The scene of Lee being released from prison was shot at Parramatta Gaol.

+Some reels of the film were almost destroyed in a fire but survived.
+"The fellow always was lucky" quipped Everyones.